-Walls and other borders
+Walls and Other Borders

-But as the Times reported, there was nothing new about the deal: Mexico had made the same promises in secret talks with then–U.S. secretary of Homeland Security Kirstjen Nielsen months before.
-In fact, the plan was already underway.
-In reaction to the Times’s reporting, Trump hinted that yet another secret agreement was in the works, a statement that Mexican foreign secretary Marcelo Ebrard denied.
+“Everyone very excited about the new deal with Mexico!”
+Trump tweeted.
+In fact, Mexico had made the same promises in secret talks months before, and the plan was already underway, the Times reported.
+Trump hinted that another secret agreement was in the works, a statement Mexico denied.

 In addition to allowing crises to fester, this pattern of threats in negotiation conveys to the counterparts dealing with threats that they can safely be ignored or addressed with hollow promises.
 The pattern also paints the U.S. government as an unreliable negotiating partner.
-Because the Trump administration had already renegotiated the North American Free Trade Agreement with Mexico and Canada, the threat of new tariffs on Mexican goods sent the message that “No deal is ever a done deal,” writes Neil Irwin in the Times.
+Because the Trump administration had already engaged in a renegotiation of the North American Free Trade Agreement with Mexico and Canada, the threat of new tariffs on Mexican goods sent the message that “No deal is ever a done deal,” writes Neil Irwin in the Times.

 - They are carefully crafted in advance to satisfy both parties’ interests, rather than delivered rashly under a cloud of emotion.